 The 7.5m-long exhibit was constructed in collaboration with Queensland’s Department of Agriculture and Fisheries (DAF) forest products innovation team.
 The building’s black exterior represents the fire that ravaged the area, while within a vibrant display of community stories and images provide a sense of resilience and hope.

-Research lead Associate Professor Karine Dupre from the Griffith Institute for Tourism said key revelations emerged during community consultations, including the role of social media to support the community during bushfire emergencies and the lack of preparedness for mental health recovery.
+Research lead Professor Karine Dupre from the Griffith Institute for Tourism said key revelations emerged during community consultations, including the role of social media to support the community during bushfire emergencies and the lack of preparedness for mental health recovery.

 “Importance of network in community is key; without it, the resilience of the community and its recovery are severely impacted,” she said.